donet-server/donet/docs/01-Introduction.md

   a Message Director instance, which then routes it to the Event Logger.
 The Event Logger is a useful tool for providing instrumentation to your server cluster and allows the developer to analyze data in the game, depending on what the developer chooses to log.
+  The Event Logger is the only service that uses the UDP protocol.

 <br>